Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Introduction

 \subsection{Contributions}

-We achieve this overarching contribution of bridging differential privacy and social choice theory by deriving the following results that build upon one another in a sequential order. \begin{enumerate} \item \textbf{Privacy mechanism:} We first start by taking the notion of a \textit{noisy distribution} that is commonly used in the field of analysis of Boolean functions.
-We instead use it in the form of a privatization mechanism and show that it preserves differential privacy for any function with a Boolean product domain and real range.
-Such functions include the popular class of social choice functions, which is the subset of Boolean functions whose range is also Boolean.
-The privatization is based on $\rho$-correlated distributions where for every vote, a uniform sampling from ${-1,1}$ with probability $1-\rho$ is performed and no bit flipping is performed (i.e the vote is reported as is) with probability $\rho$ over the input Boolean data. \item \textbf{The privacy-influence relationship:} A notion of \textit{influence} is widely used in the analysis of Boolean functions to study social choice functions.
-As our privatization mechanism in (1) involves a randomization, we therefore extend the notion of influence to a probabilistic version called \textit{probabilistic influence}.
-We then show an exact connection between $\rho-$correlated distribution based differential privacy and probabilistic influence.
+We contribute towards bridging differential privacy and social choice theory by deriving the following results on the effect of randomized response over influence, welfare and accuracy. \begin{enumerate} \item \textbf{The privacy-influence relationship:} A notion of \textit{influence} is widely used in the analysis of Boolean functions to study social choice functions.
+We extend the notion of influence to the noisy setting, and call it \textit{probabilistic influence}.
+We then show a result relating the trade-off between $\rho-$correlated distribution based differential privacy and probabilistic influence.
 We show that such privatization changes the influence of every single voter by a factor of $\frac{1+\rho^2}{2}$.
-Thus, the noisy mechanism preserves the ordinal relations between influences of agents while scaling them by a factor depending on $\rho$ while still ensuring their privacy is preserved. \item \textbf{The Privacy-welfare trade-off:} We define \emph{welfare} $W(f)$ of a social choice function $f$ and extend the definition to probabilistic mechanisms.
-Then, we show that $W(M_{\rho}f) = \rho \cdot W(f)$, i.e. the noisy mechanism scales the welfare by a factor of $\rho$ but preserves the ordinal relations between the welfare of social choice functions. \item \textbf{Accuracy analysis:} We restrict the analysis of \emph{accuracy} (or \emph{utility}) of our mechanism to social choice functions, i.e. the functions with range $\{-1,1\}$.
-We give the utility for Dictatorship, Majority, AND, and OR functions.
+Thus, the randomized response preserves the ordinal relations between influences of agents while scaling them by a factor depending on $\rho$ while still ensuring their privacy is preserved. \item \textbf{The Privacy-welfare trade-off:} We define \emph{welfare} $W(f)$ of a social choice function $f$ and extend the definition to probabilistic mechanisms.
+Then, we show that $W(M_{\rho}f) = \rho \cdot W(f)$, i.e. the randomized response scales the welfare by a factor of $\rho$, whereby preserving the ordinal relations between the welfare of social choice functions. \item \textbf{Accuracy analysis:} We restrict the analysis of \emph{accuracy} (or \emph{utility}) of our mechanism to social choice functions, i.e. the functions with range $\{-1,1\}$.
+We give the accuracy for Dictatorship, Majority, AND, and OR functions.
 For dictatorship, AND, and OR functions, we provide a theoretical analysis of accuracy.
-For Majority, we give an asymptotic accuracy when $n$ goes to $\infty$ based on the existing results in the literature.
-We also give an exact analysis of accuracy on Majority for small $n$ by using a computational method that involves dynamic programming.
+For the Majority function, we give an asymptotic accuracy when $n$ goes to $\infty$ based on the existing results in the literature.
+We also give an exact analysis of accuracy for the Majority function for small $n$ by using a computational method that involves dynamic programming. \end{enumerate}